Why Are Kashmiri Cultural Traditions Slowly Fading?

 Introduction

 Have you noticed that some of Kashmiri’s rich traditions seem to be disappearing?
 The gradual decline of these cultural practices is more than just a shift in lifestyle—it’s a story of change and challenges.
-Let’s explore why Kashmiri cultural traditions are fading and what it means for the future.
+Let’s explore why Kashmiri Cultural traditions are fading and what it means for the future.

 What Are Kashmiri Cultural Traditions?